ViewComfy/ViewComfy/README.md

 ```

 ### Detailed installation guide
 For a more detailed guide on how to set up playground mode and share your app with ngrok you can refer to [our blog](https://www.viewcomfy.com/blog/turn-a-comfyui-workflow-into-an-app).

 ## Deployment

-You can deploy ViewComfy apps on the service of your choice, but by far the easiest way to do it is by using [ViewComfy Cloud]([https://app.viewcomfy.com/](https://www.viewcomfy.com/)).
+You can deploy ViewComfy apps on the service of your choice, but by far the easiest way to do it is by using [ViewComfy Cloud](https://www.viewcomfy.com/).

-ViewComfy Cloud is designed to make the whole deployment process feel like a breeze.
-It's as simple as uploading your workflow; everything else is taken care of for you - no need to worry about setting up volumes, docker images, or anything like that.

 ### Set up the Comfy server

 The first thing you need to do to deploy your app is set up the Comfy server and get your API endpoint.
 This [guide](https://youtu.be/pIODXFU9sHw) goes over how to do that.

-Once set up, the workflow will be running on the serverless infrastructure and be accessible via the standard Comfy interface and an API endpoint.
+Once set up, the workflow will be running on serverless infrastructure and be accessible via the standard Comfy interface and an API endpoint.

 To link your endpoint to your workflow inside your ViewComfy app, you just need to copy it into the right field: